-Here are 11 ways your surroundings impact your studying and how you can make your study settings more conducive to learning.
+Here are 10 ways your surroundings impact your studying and how you can make your study settings more conducive to learning.

 A lot of us listen to music while we read, write, and research.
 But does music help or hurt studying?
 The answer depends on the individual.
-But research has shown that studying with headphones on tends to decrease memory and information retention, while background music can be a study aid.
+However, research has shown that studying with headphones on tends to decrease memory and information retention, while background music can be a study aid.

 How many times have you popped dinner in the oven and, during the down time while it cooked, tried to sneak in a chapter or two of reading?
 Problem is, tonight you’re making a delicious curry—and those smells keep pulling focus away from your ebook and to your stomach.
 A distraction doesn’t have to be unpleasant to be a problem.